 - Jorge, after drinking several cups of coffee

 Jorge joined the Hendricks Lab in 2019.
 He is interested in understanding how stressors shape the behavior of C. elegans, particularly in animals that go through dauer stage.
 He is pursuing to elucidate the mechanisms that modulate foraging in postdauer worms.
 When he is not in the lab, he enjoys jogging, photographing nature and buildings, listening to music, and sketching.

-Sebastian is a masters student in the Integrated Programme in Neuroscience at McGill.
+Sebastian is a PhD candidate in the Integrated Programme in Neuroscience at McGill.
 His research project in the Hendricks Lab seeks to understand the way that the RIA interneuron integrates sensory and reafferent motor signals to calculate the strength and direction of a chemical gradient during food seeking behaviour.
 To do this, he is adapting a computer vision system to record the neural dynamics inside RIA using calcium imaging, while the worms are performing natural motion.
 This approach combined with deep learning inference and computational modelling will hopefully give us a better understanding of how this complex calculation can be performed in such a simple circuit.

 After a long day of angrily debugging unexplainable errors, Sebastian like to unwind by rock climbing, listening to music, reading about history, and cosplaying as a digital viking.